DeviRobin/JavaFrameworksPractice/README.md

 >- line 38-46: decision to list all errors in one place below in red.
 >-
 >application.properties
 > - changed db file name to on local directory and here to d287-java-frameworks-h2-db.
+> mainscreen.html
+> - line 63-64: addition of min and max inventory fields on table
+> - line 73-74: addition of min and max inventory data in table.

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 - Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.